FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 - Set the "Host" to `smtp.sendgrid.net`
 - Set the "Port" to `587`
-- Set the "Username" to `apikey` (This should be exact string "apikey", and not your API key)
+- Set the "Username" to `apikey` (This should be string "apikey", and not your API key)
 - Select the "Change password" toggle and set the "Password" to the SendGrid API key that you created
 - Change the "Default from address" to match the Sender Identity you configured